Jeremiah 36:23-24 - Compare All Versions

 It was December.
 The king was sitting in his winter quarters in front of a charcoal fire.
 After Jehudi would read three or four columns, the king would cut them off the scroll with his pocketknife and throw them in the fire.
 He continued in this way until the entire scroll had been burned up in the fire.
 Neither the king nor any of his officials showed the slightest twinge of conscience as they listened to the messages read.
 Elnathan, Delaiah, and Gemariah tried to convince the king not to burn the scroll, but he brushed them off.
 He just plowed ahead and ordered Prince Jerahameel, Seraiah son of Azriel, and Shelemiah son of Abdeel to arrest Jeremiah the prophet and his secretary Baruch.
 But GOD had hidden them away. * * *

-When Jehudi had read three or four columns, the king cut it with a scribe’s knife and threw it into the fire that was in the brazier, until all the scroll was consumed in the fire that was in the brazier.
-Yet the king and all his servants who heard all these words were not afraid, nor did they rend their garments.
+And when Jehudi had read three or four columns, the king cut it with a scribe’s knife and threw it into the fire that was in the brazier, until all of the scroll was consumed in the fire that was in the brazier.
+Yet the king and all his servants who heard all these words did not tremble in fear, nor did they tear their garments.

 And after Jehudi had read three or four columns [of the scroll], King Jehoiakim would cut off that portion with a scribe’s knife and throw it into the fire that was in the brazier, until the [entire] scroll was consumed by the fire.
 Yet the king and all his servants who heard all these words were not afraid, nor did they tear their clothes.